DataThings/datathings.github.io/content/post/lstm.md

-For a live demo, and to automatically generate a handwriting text yourself, check here: [http://www.cs.toronto.edu/~graves/handwriting.html](http://www.cs.toronto.edu/~graves/handwriting.html)
+For a live demo, and to automatically generate a LSTM-'hand'writing text yourself, visit this page: [http://www.cs.toronto.edu/~graves/handwriting.html](http://www.cs.toronto.edu/~graves/handwriting.html)

 ## Music generation
-Since music, just like text, is a sequence of notes (instead of characters), it can be generated by LSTM as well by taking into account the previously played notes.
+Since music, just like text, is a sequence of notes (instead of characters), it can be generated as well by LSTM by taking into account the previously played notes (or combinations of notes).
 [Here](http://www.hexahedria.com/2015/08/03/composing-music-with-recurrent-neural-networks/) you can find an interesting explanation of how to train LSTM on midi files.
-Otherwise, you can enjoy the following generated music:
+Otherwise, you can enjoy the following generated music (from a classical music training set):

 <audio controls="">
     <source src="./nnet_music_2.mp3" type="audio/mpeg" />